AshtonElliott/ConfliBERT-DockerContainerization/README.md

 ## Create a Docker Container

-Creating the Docker Container can be achieved via your local PC's Terminal.
-Currently, an image can be constructed with one of our preset python scripts.
-These scripts were made to allow either lower spec or non-CUDA capable PCs to run ConfliBERT.
-That said, even some of the current scripts still require great processing power, so we will break down which script is ideal for each level of a computer you have.

-- In order to see the results, **you must run Docker Desktop as adminstrator**.
+Note: In order to see the results, **you must run Docker Desktop as adminstrator**.

 **For the GPU/CUDA Variant & Output via Windows Command Line:**
 ```bash